hl7au/au-fhir-base/input/pagecontent/terminology.md

     </tr>
     <tr>
       <td><a href="ValueSet-amt-mp-codes.html">AMT Medicinal Product and Substances</a></td>
-      <td>This value set is deprecated in AU Base and replaced by the NCTS <a href="https://healthterminologies.gov.au/fhir/ValueSet/medication-ingredient-1">Medication Ingredient</a> value set for binding to Medication.ingredient.item[x] in the <a href="StructureDefinition-au-medication.html">AU Base Medication</a> profile.</td>
+      <td>This value set is not used here; it is deprecated and replaced by the NCTS <a href="https://healthterminologies.gov.au/fhir/ValueSet/medication-ingredient-1">Medication Ingredient</a> value set.</td>
       <td>NCTS</td>
     </tr>
     <tr>